pasupathi0427/event-management---build-using-DJANGO/README.md

 ### 3. Install Dependencies: Install the required packages from requirements.txt:
 - Open Cmd and move on to you virtual environment
+-  ```bash
-- type   `pip insall -r requirements.txt` .
+      pip insall -r requirements.txt .

 ### 4. Run Migrations:
 - Open Cmd and move on to you virtual environment